Elbee Airlines

 Elbee Airlines was India's first all-cargo airline based in Mumbai, India.
 Elbee Airlines was started as a wholly owned subsidiary of Elbee Services, one of India's largest express logistics company that itself closed down in 2002.
 It operated domestic cargo services until July 1998.
 It became operational in June 1995 having acquired an air-taxi-operator's certificate from the Directorate General of Civil Aviation to operate four Fokkers on domestic routes.
 The Airline planned a 57 million dollar fleet renewal in 1996, by bringing in three Boeing 727 and three McDonnell Douglas DC-10 freighters to add to its three Fokker F27s.
 However, after its freighter Fokker 27 crashed in 1997, business never returned to normalcy and the airline ceased operations by July 1998.
+Elbee Services ended up writing off their entire investment in the aircraft, amounting to Rs 17 crore.

 Destinations

 Elbee operated freight services to the following destinations: